June 01, 2022

-The exact incidence and prevalence of symptomatic AIP is unknown.
-In Europe the prevalence is estimated to be approximately 5.9 per million people in the general population., It is likely to be similar elsewhere in the world apart from Sweden where it is higher due to a founder effect.
+In Europe the prevalence of symptomatic AIP is reported to be 5.9 per million people in the general population., It is likely to be similar elsewhere in the world apart from Sweden where it is higher due to a founder effect.
 Recent population based genetic studies have shown that approximately 1 in 2000 of the population inherit a disease causing (pathogenic) mutation in the HMBS gene.
 This suggests that only 1% of those who inherit a pathogenic mutation will ever experience porphyria symptoms.
-AIP can occur in individuals of all racial and ethnic backgrounds, although it is rarely reported in African-American individuals.
+AIP can occur in individuals of all ethnic backgrounds, although it may be less frequently reported in African-American individuals.
 Women are affected by symptomatic AIP more often than men.
 The disorder is most common in young or middle-aged women.

 A diagnosis of AIP can be difficult because most symptoms are nonspecific and occur episodically.
-A diagnosis is usually based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and certain specialized tests.
-AIP should be suspected in individuals with unexplained abdominal pain, especially when occurring along with muscle weakness, psychological symptoms, neurological findings or unexplained hyponatraemia.
+A diagnosis is usually based upon identification of characteristic symptoms from a detailed patient history, a thorough clinical evaluation and certain specialized tests.
+AIP should be suspected in individuals with unexplained abdominal pain, especially repeated episodes and when occurring along with psychological symptoms, neurological findings with muscle weakness or unexplained hyponatraemia.
 Dark or reddish urine in such individuals is also suggestive of AIP.
-However absence of this feature does not exclude AIP.
+However, absence of this feature does not exclude AIP.

 Clinical Testing and Workup